 Have you reported in 30 days?
 Gains on UK residential property

-Earlier this year, a new rule requiring capital gains tax (CGT) on UK residential property to be reported and paid to HMRC within 30 days kicked in.
+Last year, a new rule requiring capital gains tax (CGT) on UK residential property to be reported and paid to HMRC within 30 days was introduced.

 This ushered in another change to tax rules affecting residential landlords, which seeks to collect this tax quicker.